yukoba/nd4j/getstarted.md

 		scala -version

 To install Scala, please visit the [Scala download page](http://www.scala-lang.org/download/2.10.4.html).
+ND4J is compatible with Scala 2.10.4, and Scala is not backwards compatible.

 ## <a id="canova">Canova</a>